 Overall, construction on the plant lasted two months.
 "Especially the south of Bosnia and Herzegovina offers a great potential for solar PV installations making it an interesting new market for us," commented Paolo Casini, VP, marketing at Power-One.

 Due to the sunny conditions, the Bosnia and Herzegovina government has reportedly designated the region near Stolac a "PV energy area".
-In a statement released, Power-One says that the MK Hodovo 1 photovoltaic plant is one of three in the region.
+Power-One says that the MK Hodovo 1 photovoltaic plant is one of three in the region in a statement released.
 Read more ...